numpy/numpy/doc/source/reference/arrays.promotion.rst

 .. [#hist-reasons]: To a large degree, this may just be for choices made early on in NumPy's predecessors even.
-You may find some more details also in `NEP 50 <NEP50>`.
+For more details, see `NEP 50 <NEP50>`.

 .. [#NEP50]: See also `NEP 50 <NEP50>` which changed the rules for NumPy 2.0.
    previous versions of NumPy would sometimes return higher precision results